Evawn/FRAGCODER/README-DOCKER.md

 **Solution:**
 - Ensure you created a `.env` file in the root directory
 - Verify `GOOGLE_CLIENT_ID` is set in the `.env` file
-- Restart the backend: `docker-compose restart backend`
+- Restart the backend: `docker compose restart backend`

 ### Port already in use